The Grey is a wilderness adventure set in the winter of Alaska that will punch your lights out.

 A Personal Story

 Liam Neeson (Ottway) is superb in this film.
-He has taken himself out there, exploring aspects of loss, tragedy and survival in a way that is eerily close to his personal life.
-The character he plays, Ottway, is a man who is at the end of his tether, haunted by the memories of a woman he loved, and whom he is no longer with.
+He took himself out there, exploring aspects of loss, tragedy and survival in a way eerily close to his personal life.
+The character he plays, Ottway, is a man who is at the end of his tether, haunted by the memories of a woman he loved, and whom he’s no longer with.
 He thinks of her every day.
 He wants to be with her but cannot.

-It is a grueling role to play when considering Neeson’s personal life.
+It’s a grueling role to play, considering Neeson’s personal life.
 He lost his wife, Natasha Richardson, in a skiing accident in 2009.
 Playing the role of Ottway must have been very challenging for him, if not torturous.

 More Than Just A Survival Story?

-If you are looking for cheap thrills, you will not find them here.
-Ditto if you are looking for existential exploration.
-The Grey hovers somewhere in between the two, combining pace with wits and suspense, avoiding the cheap tricks as well as the deep mazes.
-It is the story of men at the cusp, with a psychological edge.
+If you’re looking for cheap thrills, you wn’t find them here.
+Ditto if you’re looking for existential exploration.
+The Grey hovers somewhere between, combining pace with wits and suspense, avoiding the cheap tricks as well as the deep mazes.
+It’s the story of men at the cusp, with a psychological edge.

 It has to be said that the characters of the cast are not fully developed.
-One could interpret this as a weakness, but it is in fact an asset.
+One could interpret this as a weakness, but it’s an asset, as far as I’m concerned.
 The characters are supposed to be hazy and minimal.
-They are shadows of men, lost in the wilderness of Alaska, as grey and undefined as the bleak backdrop.
+They’re shadows of men, lost in the wilderness of Alaska, as grey and undefined as the bleak backdrop.
 Their story is the story of a group of lost souls.
 Their incompleteness is part of the movie’s grace.

 The Grey is also a superb allegory.
 Those with lateral imagination will recognize the symbolism in the colors involved: men caught in a whiteout hunted down by black wolves, in a movie called The Grey.
 It is a subtle enough arrangement not to be pretentious but strong enough to tickle the mind.

-The premise is of course not racial.
+The premise, by the way, is not racial.
 The colors have to do with polar opposites, rival forces coming together to test the heroes of this story, who seek salvation in a land in turmoil.
 There are no rights or wrongs involved, just choices, leading to life or death.
-To a chance to live another hour.
+To the chance to live another hour.
 The only constant in the formula is the will to survive and the necessity to fight.

-Could this movie be pointing toward a world in crisis, where we must now make a choice to fight or die?
+Could this movie be pointing toward a world in crisis, where we, too, have to make a choice: fight or die?

 Certainly not the stuff of civil ethics, the undercurrent message may upset many people.
 But the truth of the matter is that we don’t always have the luxury to debate ourselves out of a predicament.
-Sometimes the game is rigged differently, and we have to take tough action.
+Sometimes the game is rigged, and we have to take tough action.

 The Grey explores that kind of situation.
-It may not be pretty, but it is part of life, whether we like it or not.
+It’s not pretty, but it’s part of life, whether we like it or not.
 We have to be prepared to dig deep and grind our way through certain situations.
 Be it a toxic marriage, a problem child, a belligerent neighbor, a stagnant economy, a corrupt government, a hateful boss, a destructive employee, or someone who simply enjoys twisting your arm and who never backs down, we have to stand up to the challenge when it comes our way.
 It’s either that or the end of the line.
 Like Ottway says, quoting his whisky-guzzling, brawler Irish father, and the poet Jon Treloar, “Once again into the fray…”